alphagov/government-service-design-manual/users/remoteusabilitysummativetesting.md

 ##Weaknesses/when not to use

 Although remote usability provides testing with large numbers of people, findings can lack depth as they focus on what people do, and not why they have done it.
-When testing new products the tasks can be seem artificial, and this is increased when testing is conducted with a panel of users, instead of real users on a live site.
+When testing new products the tasks can seem artificial, and this is increased when testing is conducted with a panel of users, instead of real users on a live site.

 Remote usability testing should not be used in isolation and it is recommended that it is used in conjunction with face to face testing with real users.